LanceHackman/Project04_ML/README.md

 # Reasources used

-- Assisted by Flint AI to write  of the code.
-I gave ideas,  instructions, and pseudocode
+- Assisted by FlintAI and ClaudeAI to write  of the code.
 - To learn the way
     - https://www.wolframcloud.com/automatic-metrical-scansion-of-latin-poetry-in-dactylic-hexameter--2019-07-5kj8o7i/
     - https://www.ibm.com/think/topics/recurrent-neural-networks#763338458